Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_Data.md

                 | jq -r '.access_token')
     ```

-    Set the username and password to the BMC for the NCN.
+    Set the IPMI password for the BMC for the NCN.
 This step is required for every NCN except ncn-m001.
+The default username will be root.
+    Set IPMI_USERNAME if this needs to be different for the given BMC.

     ```bash
-    ncn-mw# export IPMI_USERNAME=root
     ncn-mw# export IPMI_PASSWORD=changeme
     ```